whardier/Mongo-Like-Candy/cascading-multi-clause-queries.rst

         }
     })

-``Cascading`` refers to organizing each step of a multi-clause index so that certain index regions are processed in a specific order.
-Usage of the `cursor.limit()`_ method allows for the query to exit without processing all the clauses if the limit size is reached.

-In the inventory example where ``price = 1.99`` or ``sale = true`` if there are 100 inventory items with a price of ``1.99`` that match the ``qty`` filter and we limit the query to 100 documents then the clause that uses ``sale`` will never become neccisary and will never become part of the clause.
-Therefore some caution should be used when using `cursor.limit()`_ along with `$or`_ However this is an amazing optimization as well.
+If there are 100 inventory items with a price of ``1.99`` that match the ``qty`` filter and we limit the overall query to 100 documents then the ``price`` clause will completely satisfy the query and any further query processing will be ignored.
+This is a good example of how ``cascading`` is being put to use by returning documents in clause processed order which turns out to be an amazing optimization for developers interested in implementing priority based queries or `hierarchical storage management`_ may be required.

-This query solution is incredibly useful for a variety of highly specific queries and has a very unique pagination property.
+Optimization's that benefit from `$or`_:

     * Selecting one index area before another.

     * Finding geographically aware documents without 2d or 2dsphere
       indexes.

     * Creating an index pyramid where smaller focused areas are queried before larger areas.

     * Pseudo-sorting very large volumes of data without requiring using cursor.sort.

     * Removing index ranges from pagination results as the result set grows.

 Summary
 =======

-I inadvertantly found out about multi-clause queries examining a well crafted query that I was hopeful would do what I wanted.
+I inadvertently found out about multi-clause queries examining a well crafted query that I was hopeful would do what I wanted.
 I was using or on different values of a location field.
 The goal for me was to first query documents with a specific location and then all the